offalynne/Input/docs/6.2/Device-Quirks.md

 - Input blocks mouse button presses that change window focus in order to prevent undesired game input or binding.

-- Touch devices are not supported by GameMaker on desktop platforms, except in cases where they operate system-level mouse cursor events.
+- Touch devices are not supported by GameMaker on desktop MacOS or Linux.

 ### Pointing Devices on Mobile, Switch, and HTML5